Housing and Urban Development Corporation

-The Housing and Urban Development Corporation Limited, abbreviated as HUDCO, is an Indian public sector undertaking engaged in housing finance and infrastructure project finance.
-The Govt Grants Navratna Status to PSU on 18-April-2024.
+The Housing and Urban Development Corporation Limited (HUDCO), is an Indian public sector undertaking and non-banking financial company (NBFC) under the Ministry of Housing and Urban Affairs, Government of India.
+Established on 25 April 1970 and headquartered in Delhi, HUDCO provides long-term finance for housing and urban infrastructure projects across India.

+It finances projects in sectors such as housing, water supply, sanitation, transportation, power, and social infrastructure, while also offering consultancy, research, and capacity-building services related to urban development.
+The central government granted Navratna Status to this PSU on 18-April-2024.

 History

 The institution came into existence on 25 April 1970 as a private limited company under the complete ownership of the Government of India with an equity base of Rs.2 crore under the Companies Act, 1956.

 It was created against the backdrop of housing deficit in India in 1960s and 70s, with the objective of addressing issue of housing finance and playing role in urban infrastructure development.

 The organisation provides finance for setting up of new towns and also works as consultancy services for the projects of designing and planning relating to Housing and Urban Development programs in India as well as abroad.

 HUDCO won UN-Habitat Scroll of Honour Award for the contributions to the development of housing in 1991.
 The institution was conferred with miniratna status in 2004.